lavanyasoundar17/heatmap-fe/README.md

 **Overview**
 The Travel Heatmap project is a web application designed to visualize Google Location History into an interactive heat map making it easy for users to see patterns and analyze personal travel data over time.
+This project allows users to upload their Google Location History JSON file and view a heatmap visualization of their data.
 Technologies Used
 **Frontend:** React with TypeScript
 **Backend:** Spring Boot